ruiramos/infrastructure-fun/README.md

 ### Setting up an Ingress controller with a static IP address

-At this point, we've created a new section on the [Terraform GKE cluster definition file](./gke.tf) to provision a Google static IP address called `global-cluster-ip`.
-This will be used as an annotation on the Ingress controller (L7 HTTP(S) load balancer we'll create next).
+At this point, we created a new section on the [Terraform GKE cluster definition file](./gke.tf) to provision a Google static IP address called `global-cluster-ip`.
+This will be used as an annotation on the Ingress controller - the L7 HTTP(S) load balancer we'll create next.

 ### Installing Ambassador on the cluster

-We've followed [this guide](https://www.getambassador.io/docs/latest/topics/running/ambassador-with-gke/) to get Ambassador running on the cluster.
-Start by applying the configuration files (we've downloaded the base ones and extended with some additional config that will be useful in a second):
+We followed [this guide](https://www.getambassador.io/docs/latest/topics/running/ambassador-with-gke/) to get Ambassador running on the GKE cluster.
+Start by applying the configuration files (we downloaded the base ones and extended with some additional config that will be useful in a second):

 ```
 k apply -f kubernetes/ambassador/ambassador-crds.yaml